Michael Hout: Early life and career

-Hout is on the board of the Societal Expert Action Network (SEAN), sponsored by the Division of Behavioral and Social Sciences and Education (DBASSE) at the National Academies of Science, Engineering and Medicine (NASEM).
-SEAN is focused on NASEM’s Climate Change Crossroads and the opioid crisis.
+Hout has been involved with the General Social Survey (GSS) as chair of the GSS Board of Overseers (1997–2001) and co-principal investigator (2009–2016).
+He has worked on large-scale projects like the American Opportunity Study.
+Hout is also on the board of the Societal Expert Action Network (SEAN), sponsored by the Division of Behavioral and Social Sciences and Education (DBASSE) at the National Academies of Science, Engineering and Medicine (NASEM), which focuses on NASEM's Climate Change Crossroads and the opioid crisis.
 The committee issued a number of Rapid Expert Consultations advising the nation on how social science evidence could contribute to social policies and public health.